Data Centers in Cairo

 Natural Disaster Risk

-Egypt has a medium overall disaster risk profile, with an INFORM Risk score of 4.3 out of 10 as of September 2025.
-Data centers in the Cairo area are designed to mitigate the most relevant threats.
+Egypt has a Moderate disaster risk profile, with an INFORM Risk score of 4.3 out of 10, as of September 2025.
+While the overall risk is manageable, operators must engineer facilities to mitigate specific threats.